haiwera-silk-cd/magento-devdocs/guides/v2.0/migration/migration-migrate-data.md

 <div class="bs-callout bs-callout-info" id="info">
 <span class="glyphicon-class">
-  <p>The Data Migration Tool saves its current progress as it runs.
+  <p>The 数据迁移工具 saves its current progress as it runs.
 If errors or user intervention stop it from running, the Tool resumes progress at the last known good state.</p>
-  <p>To force the Data Migration Tool to run from the beginning, use the <code>--reset</code> argument.
+  <p>To force the 数据迁移工具 to run from the beginning, use the <code>--reset</code> argument.
 In that case, we recommend you restore your Magento 2 database dump to prevent duplicating previously migrated data.</p></span>
 </div>

 ## Possible consistency errors {#migrate-command-data}

-While running, the Data Migration Tool may report inconsistencies between Magento 1 and Magento 2 databases, and display messages like this:
+While running, the 数据迁移工具 may report inconsistencies between Magento 1 and Magento 2 databases, and display messages like this:

 {% highlight xml %}
 Source documents are not mapped: <EXTENSION_TABLE>
 {% endhighlight %}

-See the [Troubleshooting]({{ page.baseurl }}/migration/migration-troubleshooting.html) section of this guide for more information and recommendations.
+See the [故障排除]({{ page.baseurl }}/migration/migration-troubleshooting.html) section of this guide for more information and recommendations.

 <!--

-When you migrate data, the Data Migration Tool verifies that tables and fields are consistent between Magento 1 and Magento 2.
+When you migrate data, the 数据迁移工具 verifies that tables and fields are consistent between Magento 1 and Magento 2.
 If they are inconsistent, you will see an error message that lists the problematic tables and fields, for example:

     Source fields are not mapped.
 Document: <document_name>.
 Fields: <field_name>